yukulehe/gazpar2mqtt/README.md

 # Informations

+Important :
-Important : the tool is still under development, various functions may disappear or be modified.
+- The tool is still under development, various functions may disappear or be modified.
+- GRDF website has a new design since 23/11/2021.
+We have redesign the app.
+A lot of work remains.
+All previous functionalities could not be performed.

 ## Changelogs :